-Intakes of calcium and magnesium have been linked with reduced weight gain and obesity.
-This is because these minerals have a role in controlling blood sugar levels and insulin responses, which directly affects how much energy the body uses for muscle contraction and other daily activities (10).
-Potassium can reduce belly fat deposition when consumed in sufficient amounts (4).
+Adequate intakes of calcium and magnesium have been linked with reduced weight gain and obesity.
+This may be because these minerals have a role in controlling blood sugar levels and insulin responses, which directly affects how much energy the body uses for muscle contraction and other daily activities (10).

 Almonds May Improve Blood Sugar Control

-Research shows that almonds may reduce insulin resistance and help control blood sugar levels.
+Some researchers believe that almonds may help reduce insulin resistance and help control blood sugar levels.
 Insulin resistance is a condition in which the body produces insulin, yet doesn’t use it effectively.
 This causes too much glucose to build up in the blood, leaving you vulnerable to metabolic dysfunction and chronic inflammation (5).
 Metabolic syndrome is one of the most common conditions associated with this type of insulin resistance or pre-diabetes.

 May Increase Energy Levels

 The high levels of manganese found in almonds may help restore energy levels.
 This is especially true when they are low due to mineral deficiencies caused by stress, illness or extreme conditions like malnutrition or anorexia nervosa (9).